pfischer1687/mean-variance-analyzer/README.md

 ## Excerpt from the Tutorial Page

 <p>
+  Welcome to Mean-Variance Analyzer!
+MVA is an educational tool meant to help people new to financial engineering start their journey learning about the history of portfolio optimization.
   To get started, click either the "Get started!" link on the home page (below) or the "Start" link in the navigation menu.
 </p>